YoshimatsuSaito/customtutor/README.md

     ```bash
     pipenv shell
     ```
-4. Create .env file under this directory and write below
+4. Create a `.env` file under this directory and fill in the necessary information as shown below:
     ```bash
     # .env
     OPENAI_API_KEY="{your openai api key}"